My name is Eva Rubin.

 Like those four skinny trees, the Magineras stayed together with their arms around each other.
 They reminded each other to keep.
 They reached and reached and did not forget to reach.

-I felt the arms that reminded me to keep.
+I felt the strength within me from the arms that reminded me to keep.
 And I felt the power in the inevitability of the change that came with that reaching.

 Though I’ve only been able to return twice to Cuba since my internship, I’ve maintained relationships with some of the Magineras.
-Last year, I was incredibly honored to receive a book of collected memories and stories about the experience of MAGIN and discovered that I had been included in it.
+Several years ago, I was incredibly honored to receive a book of collected memories and stories about the experience of MAGIN and discovered that I had been included in it.

 For many years, I’ve wanted to find a way to reciprocate the kind of care these women showed me, and do something that might be meaningful for them.

 As I talked with my mother (who has travelled to Cuba and also hosted Magineras in her home) about what this book meant to me–and how these stories were just as relevant and timely now as they were over 20 years ago–she wondered aloud if she could translate the book from Spanish into English.